 How Do South Carolina Bankruptcy Exemptions Impact My Chapter 13 Plan?

 Non-exempt equity can increase your Chapter 13 plan payment.
-Most debtors who file Chapter 13 in South Carolina have very little equity in property that is not exempt under the South Carolina bankruptcy exemptions.
+However, most debtors who file Chapter 13 in South Carolina have very little equity in the property that is not exempt under the South Carolina bankruptcy exemptions.

 South Carolina is one bankruptcy district, even though there are three court locations.
 The Bankruptcy Clerk of Court for the District of South Carolina is located in the J. Bratton Davis U.S. Bankruptcy Courthouse at 1100 Laurel Street in Columbia, SC.
 However, bankruptcy hearings are held in Spartanburg and Charleston.
 Your hearing location is based on your residence at the time you file your bankruptcy case.